N0Ls/Life-Is-Strange-GlyphIcons/README.md

 Customizable (size, color,etc...) with CSS.
 39 Icons at the moment.

+Inspired by FontAwesome and StarWars GlyphIcons.
+Created with MoonIco.

 ### Installation
  * Download
  * Copy css and font folder into your project.